The Rolling Stones - 'Hackney Diamonds' review: they've still got it

 As good as it is, ‘Hackney Diamonds’ does have bad spots.
 Country honker ‘Dreamy Skies’ would’ve sounded outdated in the ‘70s – and even a cameo from founder bassist Bill Wyman can’t save punk-y cringe-a-thon ‘Live By The Sword’, another victim of Mick’s interminable Johnny Rotten impression.
 Those low points are thankfully scarce, fewer and farther between than on anything this side of 1981.

-The standout moment comes with penultimate track ‘Sweet Sound Of Heaven’, a sublime gospel sermon for which Lady Gaga channels ‘Gimme Shelter’ siren Merry Clayton and Stevie Wonder stops by to jazz it up on the organ.
+The standout moment comes with penultimate track ‘Sweet Sounds Of Heaven’, a sublime gospel sermon for which Lady Gaga channels ‘Gimme Shelter’ siren Merry Clayton and Stevie Wonder stops by to jazz it up on the organ.
 A mini acoustic cover of Muddy Waters standard ‘Rollin’ Stone’ (from whom co-founder Brian Jones borrowed the band’s moniker) is technically last, but it’s more of a cute footnote than final word.

 Guitarist Ronnie Wood recently told NME that they have plenty more already recorded, another album’s worth potentially ready to go.
 This smells of PR guff, the elder statesmen hedging their bets against a farewell narrative.
 But if ‘Hackney Diamonds’ does round off the most successful career in rock music ever, it wouldn’t be a bad place to leave it.
 A natural end, but definitely not a normal one.